gaudiatech/pyved-engine/docs/GameTutorials/Platformer.md

 Now, we can go inside the game and check if the console we start it from displays the jetpack on/off message whenever we press the arrow up key.

-It displays fine, but we still jump, and no jetpack physics in sight...

-Let's fix this !
+It displays fine, but we still jump, and no jetpack physics in sight...Let's fix this !

 ```py
         if ent['lower_block']: